 The object of political rights is to create democratic societies where human rights can be enjoyed.
-While the word 'democracy' does not appear in the UDHR or the ICCPR, throughout human rights treaties, the term 'democratic society' is used when noting that reasonable limitations are ones acceptable to a democracy, this does not necessarily equal a human right to democracy.
+While the word 'democracy' does not appear in the UDHR or the ICCPR, throughout human rights treaties, the term 'democratic society' is used when noting that reasonable limitations are ones acceptable to a democratic society.
+While there is a clear relationship between human rights and democracy, this does not necessarily equal a human right to democracy.
 Like the debates around rights to a clean environment or peace, they share a common goal, but this does not imply they are human rights.
 In addition, democracy is not a necessary condition for human rights because they should be respected regardless of a country's political system.
 In other words, even in non-democratic situations, for example, a public emergency or an armed conflict, human rights should be protected.